Red Claws trade for Anthony Bennett, former No. 1 pick in NBA draft

 Bennett played 14 games with the Suns’ G League affiliate, Northern Arizona, averaging 11.7 points and 5.6 rebounds per game.
 He is set to join the Red Claws pending the completion of a physical on Friday.

+The Red Claws receive Bennett and Northern Arizona’s original third-round pick in the 2018 NBA G League draft.
+In return, Maine sends Northern Arizona the returning player rights to Wesley Saunders and Maine’s original second-round pick in the 2018 G League draft.

-Maine plays a road game Thursday night in Grand Rapids, Michigan, before returning to the Portland Expo at 1 p.m.
+The Red Claws to the Portland Expo at 1 p.m.
 Sunday to take on the Lakeland (Florida) Magic.